VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector: Acknowledgment

-{\bf The $\kappa$-max pooling layer and the average pooling layer together achieve {\em granularity refinement}.} The {\em $\kappa$-max pooling} layer is meant to select the $\kappa$ largest values among the elements in the output vector of the multiply layer $\bm{M_{i,j,k,z}}$.
+{\bf The $\kappa$-max pooling layer and the average pooling layer together achieve {\em granularity refinement}.} In order to use back propagation to train the neural network, the $\kappa$-max pooling layer and the average pooling layer need to select and process the outputs of the multiply layer.
+The {\em $\kappa$-max pooling} layer is meant to select the $\kappa$ largest values among the elements in the output vector of the multiply layer $\bm{M_i}$.
 The {\em average pooling} layer is meant to compute the average of the outputs of the $\kappa$-max pooling layer.
 Intuitively, these two layers together achieve granularity refinement because (i) they further select the outputs of the multiply layer to obtain the output corresponding to each iSeVC, which is used for back propagation, and (ii) they take into account both the maximum and the average.

-Formally, for an iSeVC $e_{i,j,k,z}$, the output of average pooling layer $o_{i,j,k,z}$ is defined as
+Formally, for an iSeVC $e_i$, the output of average pooling layer $o_i$ is defined as

 where function $max_\kappa$ returns the $\kappa$ largest elements in the vector, and function $ave$ returns the average of the $\kappa$ largest elements.
 After conducting iterative forward and backward propagations, the training process converges to a BRNN-vdl with fine-tuned parameters, which encodes vulnerability patterns in the training data.